 It’s pretty easy to set up your homeschool once you’ve made the decision to teach your children at home.
 It is a commitment, but it’s a commitment that gives your family the freedom to learn in the method and manner that works best for the individuals in your home.
 Once you’ve made the decision to homeschool, you’ve decided to take a ride on one of the best adventures that your family will ever take!
 The best part about this decision will not be the lessons that you do on a daily basis with your child, but the relationships you build throughout your homeschool journey, with your children and with the community around you.
 Any new homeschoolers are welcome in this community, as well!
 We welcome you to ask questions, comment, or message the publisher for assistance and recommendations.

 This is the first in a series devoted to helping you have a firm foundation for your homeschool adventures.
-You can find the next post, How to Successfully Choose Your Homeschool Curriculum, at this link and you can find an overview of homeschool methods here.
+Visit the Homeschool Basics page for more information on how to set your homeschool up to thrive!

 By the way, I want to stay in touch with you!
 Fill out the form below, and join the This Crazy Homeschool Life family so I can keep in touch, and send you lots of fun stuff!
 Thanks!